What are decibels, the decibel Scale and noise measurement units?25th jan 2019

 - C-weighting (C-frequency-weighting): The C-weighting looks more at the effect of low-frequency sounds on the human ear compared with the A-weighting and is essentially flat or linear between 31.5Hz and 8kHz, the two – 3dB or ‘half power’ points.
 Peak Sound Pressure Measurements are made using the C- frequency weighting.
 Measurements are typically displayed as dB(C) or dBC.
 Or for example as LCeq, LCPeak, LCE – where the C shows the C-weighting.

-Pulsar Instruments Noise at Work training courses provides everything you need to know about measuring and managing workplace noise so you can stay compliant with health and safety Noise Regulations.
-We carry out several UK-based courses throughout the year and also provide in-company training.
+People measure decibels for noise at work purposes with an integrating sound level meter or noise dosemeter.
+Pulsar Instruments Noise at Work training courses provides everything you need to know about using these sound measurement instruments to measure and manage workplace noise so you can stay compliant with health and safety Noise Regulations.
+We carry out several UK-based courses throughout the year and also provide bespoke in-company training.

 Contact us for more details.

 Noise - basic information OSH Answers Facts Sheets.
 Canadian Centre for Occupational Health and Safety.